 This was how John learned that trading for sales and trading for profit can be two different things.
 Chasing sales revenue is fine, provided your prices give you a sustainable profit.
 John hadn’t checked his costs for some time – so the unwelcome news from the bookkeeper came as a shock.

-The service side of Alan’s computer store was doing reasonably well, but the computers, laptops and tablets he offered were mostly gathering dust.
-He tried to price as closely as possible as the big shed competitors, but that meant there was hardly any margin in each sale.
+The service side of Alan’s computer store was doing reasonably well, but the computers, laptops, and tablets he offered were mostly gathering dust.
+He tried to price as closely as possible as the big shed competitors, but that meant there was hardly any margin on each sale.